-1.14 Medication Administration Record Medication administration documented Staff documents each patient's scheduled medications. in the primary service record.
+1.14 Medication Administration Record

+Staff documents each patient's scheduled medications.
 Documentation includes patient's name, date, time, medication name, dose, route, reason, result, and signature and title of staff.
 HIV medications may be prescribed if discontinuance would result in adverse physical or psychological effects.
 1.15 PRN Medication Record PRN medication administration Staff documents each patient's PRN medications. documented in the primary service Documentation includes patient's name, date, time, record. medication name, dose, route, reason, outcome, and signature and title of staff.
 1.16 Referrals and Tracking Referral source documented in the Program receives referrals from a broad range of HIV primary service record. service providers, community stakeholders and Referrals made documented in the clinical providers.
-Program makes appropriate primary service record referrals out when necessary.
-1.17 Discharge Discharge documented in primary service record.
-An individual is deemed no longer to be in need of hospice services if one or more of these criteria is met: One or more discharge criteria met. • Patient expires.
+Program makes appropriate primary service record referrals out when necessary. , 1.17 Discharge Discharge documented in primary An individual is deemed no longer to be in need of service record. hospice services if one or more of these criteria is met: One or more discharge criteria met.
+Patient expires.
 Patient's medical condition improves, and hospice care is no longer necessary, based on attending physician's plan of care and a referral to Medical Case Management or OAHS must be documented Patient elects to be discharged.
 Patient is discharged for cause.
-Patient is transferred out of provider's facility Administrative Program Policies and/or Procedures Program's Policies and Procedures Agency will develop and maintain policies and/or document systems to comply with: procedures that outline the delivery of service DSHS Universal Standards including, but not limited to, the marketing of the TRG Contract and Attachments service to applicable community stakeholders and Standards of Care process of utilizing Hospice services.
-Agency will • Collection of Performance disseminate policies and/or procedures to providers Measures seeking to utilize the service.
-Additionally, the agency will have policies and procedures that comply with applicable DSHS Universal Standards 2.1 Facility Licensure License and/or certification available at the site(s) where services are provided.
+Patient is transferred out of provider's facility · · Administrat tive Program Policies and/or Procedures Program's Policies and Procedures Agency will develop and maintain policies and/or document systems to comply with: procedures that outline the delivery of service DSHS Universal Standards including, but not limited to, the marketing of the TRG Contract and Attachments service to applicable community stakeholders and • Standards of Care process of utilizing Hospice services.
+Agency will Collection of Performance disseminate policies and/or procedures to providers Measures seeking to utilize the service.
+Additionally, the agency will have policies and procedures that comply with applicable DSHS Universal Standards 2.1 Facility Licensure License and/or certification available at Agency is a licensed hospital/facility and maintains a the site(s) where services are provided. valid State license with a residential AIDS Hospice • License and/or certification posted in a designation, or is certified as a Special Care Facility highly visible place at site(s) where with Hospice designation services are provided.